rohit9889/mysql-orm-promise/README.md

 ### Features

 #### A Robust Query Interface
-Executing a query can prove to be as simple as
+Executing a query can be as simple as

     var UserModel = MysqlORM.model('user')
     // `UserModel` will now act as the model representation for the `user` table in your database